 The size of each named executive officer's long-term equity incentive award is based on the executive's individual performance, potential future contributions, and market competitiveness, as well as other factors.
-In determining long-term equity incentive awards, our compensation committee reviews the long-term equity incentive grant practices of our peer group as well as the 50th and 75th percentile ranges of long-term equity incentive awards of companies participating in the Radford survey.
-On average, annual long-term equity incentive grant values for our named executive officers serving at the beginning of 2022 position their overall compensation at or around the median values of our peer group in cases where there are comparable positions at our peer companies.
+In determining long-term equity incentive awards, our compensation committee reviews the long-term equity incentive grant practices of our peer group and broader survey data for similarly sized companies in our industry.
+On average, annual long-term equity incentive grant values for our named executive officers serving at the beginning of 2023 position their overall compensation at or around the median values of our peer group in cases where there are comparable positions at our peer companies.

 Long-term equity incentive grants are made following the completion of the internal performance reviews of our executive officers as well as our external market review of equity practices of our peer group, including the data from the Radford survey.
-The 2022 long-term equity incentive grants issued to our named executive officers are discussed under the caption entitled "2022 Executive Compensation of Our Named Executive Officers."
+The 2023 long-term equity incentive grants issued to our named executive officers are discussed under the caption entitled "2023 Executive Compensation of Our Named Executive Officers."

-2022 Executive Compensation of Our Named Executive Officers
+2023 Executive Compensation of Our Named Executive Officers